cursusdb/cursusdb-web/README.md

 Then deploy.

 The CursusDB website is deployed on Cloud Run.
-So we command used is:
+So the command we use is:
 ```
 gcloud run deploy
 ```